 The GoPro Hero7 Silver is the best GoPro camera if you're looking to spend less than $200 on an action cam, but still want good quality video.
 Like the pricier GoPros, the Hero7 Silver has video stabilization, but it's not as effective.
-There's also no front-facing display, so you'll have to rely on the rear display to know how much recording time you have left, and how much juice is left in the battery.
+There's also no front-facing display, so you'll have to rely on the rear display to find out how much recording time you have left, and how much juice is left in the battery.

 The Hero7 Silver can shoot 4K video, but you're limited to 30 fps, which truthfully won't be a big deal for most users.
 But, the camera is waterproof to 33 feet, can take time-lapse videos, and be controlled by voice.

 What to look for when buying a GoPro camera

-While all current GoPros (with the exception of the Max) share a similar design, there are a few differences, especially between the Hero8 Black and older models.
+While all current GoPros (with the exception of the Max) share a similar design, there are a few differences, especially between the Hero9 Black and older models.

 With the Hero8 Black, GoPro redesigned the camera so that the mounting "fingers" — used to connect the camera to GoPro accessories — are built directly into the bottom of the camera.
 This way, you don't need to attach a case if you want to mount the camera to a selfie stick or some other device.

-However, unlike earlier models, the Hero8's lens cover cannot be removed; other GoPro models let you take this piece off and let you attach other lens covers, such as filters and the like.
+However, unlike earlier models, the Hero8's lens cover cannot be removed; other GoPro models let you take this piece off so you can attach other lens covers, such as filters and the like.
 The Hero9 rectifies this issue.

 All GoPro models have a rear display which you can use to frame your shot and adjust settings.
 However, the GoPro Hero7 Silver (and the Max) lack a front-facing LCD, which on the Hero7 Black and Hero8 Black show your recording time, battery life, and more.
 Unlike the others, the Hero9's front display also acts as a viewfinder, which makes it easier to compose shots with you in it.